ibm-cloud-docs/vpc-resiliency/concepts.md

 # Resiliency concepts
 {: #concepts}

-## High Availability
+## High availability
 {: #high-availability}

-High Availability (HA) is the ability of a system or application to keep running in a healthy state, without significant downtime.
+High availability is the ability of a system or application to keep running in a healthy state, without significant downtime.

 A common practice for achieving high availability is to use redundant resources to avoid single points of failure.
-Leverage availability zones and regions on IBM Cloud to implement redundant deployments and fault isolation patterns for the application infrastructure.
+Use availability zones and regions on IBM Cloud to implement redundant deployments and fault isolation patterns for the application infrastructure.
 Use platform as a service and other cloud services that are provisioned across multiple availability zones to provide built-in resiliency.
 However, to meet business continuity requirements, the application must also be designed for high availability.

-Applications designed for high availability are typically deployed in clusters following an active-active or active-standby architecture.
+Applications that are designed for high availability are typically deployed in clusters with an active-active or active-standby architecture.

 ### Active-Active architecture
 {: #active-active}